CONTEXT

 SUCCESS METRICS

-Supplier discovery went from weeks to hours
+Supplier discovery went from weeks to just hours, allowing enterprises to make sourcing decisions 3x faster.

 What used to take weeks, now takes hours…